GabrielBLisboa/testes-saraiva/README.md

-# Projeto-final-grupo3

-# Hello!
+## Hello!
 We formed a team from the Ada Tech test automation course and chose the website (https://www.saraiva.com.br/) to do the tests.

-# Evaluation Automated Tests with Selenium Webdriver
+## Automated Tests with Selenium Webdriver

-This project is part of the evaluation of module 7 of the Test Automation course of the Santander Coders program.
+This project is part of the 7th module of the Santander Coders program.

-In this project, in Java language, test concepts presented throughout the course were applied.

 ## Project requirements:
 ![image](https://user-images.githubusercontent.com/107883675/235398183-365d3511-3c21-4919-8985-384a3095b98b.png)

 ## Learnings